 How Do Chinchillas Sleep?

-When your chinchilla is asleep, they curl their ears over into a relaxed downward position.
-They like to sleep in tight spaces and are likely to make use of nest boxes, hammocks, and other structures inside their living space.
+When your chinchilla is asleep, they curl their ears into a relaxed downward position.
+They like to sleep in tight spaces and are likely to use nest boxes, hammocks, and other structures inside their living space.
 You can help keep your chinchilla happy by providing plenty of these items so your pet can find safe places to sleep.
 As far as your chinchilla is concerned, the squishier the space, the better.